About committees of management

 Insurance for your committee

-Through the Victorian Managed Insurance Agency (VMIA) DEECA provides insurance for voluntary committees of management for Public liability (and Products liability), Professional liability (sometimes known as Professional indemnity) and Group Personal Accident (for volunteers including committee members).
+Through the Victorian Managed Insurance Authority (VMIA) DEECA provides insurance for voluntary committees of management for Public liability (and Products liability), Professional liability (sometimes known as Professional indemnity) and Group Personal Accident (for volunteers including committee members).

-The Certificates of Currency provided below are for the 2023-24 financial year ending on 30th June 2024.
+The Certificates of Currency provided below are for the 2024-25 financial year ending on 30th June 2025.

 Combined Liability – certificate of currency (includes Public Liability, Products Liability and Professional liability)